cartesi/docs/cartesi-rollups/tutorials/erc-20-token-wallet.md

 #### Balance checks(used in Inspect requests)

-To inspect balance, make an HTTP call to:
+To inspect the balance, make an HTTP call to:

 ```
 http://localhost:8080/inspect/{address}/{tokenAddress}